dark-teal-coder/dark-teal-coder/java-setup.md

 6. Click "Next".
 7. Click "Close". <br>![image](https://github.com/user-attachments/assets/b73af54f-4154-4b72-8d45-7d7858aec601)

-To check if Java has successfully been installed, type `java -version` into the Command Prompt.
+To check if Java has successfully been installed, type `java -version` into the Command Prompt or PowerShell.

 # Steps to Write a Simple Java Program in a Text Editor:
 1. Open a text editor (e.g., Notepad++).